NidhinGireesh/Bunk/README.md

 😜 Disclaimer
 This is just for fun, machane!
 Attend your classes.
 We are not responsible if your professor doesn't know you exist. 😉

-##😜 Disclaimer
-###This is just for fun, machane!
-Attend your classes.
-We are not responsible if your professor doesn't know you exist. 😉